sparlingo/sparlingo.github.io/blog/2019-01-26-my-current-projects.md

 title: My current projects
 date: 2019-01-26
 tag: Work
-description: I'm just listing this for my own use
+description: I'm just listing this for my own use, what projects use what software
 type: post
 ---
 ## My current projects